© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 Finally, take 10 minutes to write down how the planning process could have been done better.
 File it away and read it the next time you conduct the planning process.

-Recurring Planning Process is at Least as Important as Plan Document
+The recurring Planning Process is at Least as Important as the Plan Document

 Nature of the Process Should Be Compatible to Nature of Planners

 A prominent example of this type of potential problem is when planners don’t prefer the “top-down” or “bottom-up”, “linear” type of planning (for example, going from general to specific along the process of an environmental scan, SWOT analysis, mission/vision/values, issues and goals, strategies, objectives, timelines, etc.) There are other ways to conduct planning.
 For an overview of various methods, see (in the following, the models are applied to the strategic planning process, but generally are eligible for use elsewhere):

 Critical — But Frequently Missing Step — Acknowledgement and Celebration of Results